2021 in Absolute Championship Akhmat: ACA 131: Abdulvakhabov vs. Dias

-Absolute Championship Akhmat 131: Abdulvakhabov vs. Dias was be a mixed martial arts event held by Absolute Championship Akhmat on November 5, 2021, in Moscow, Russia.
+Absolute Championship Akhmat 131: Abdulvakhabov vs. Dias was a mixed martial arts event held by Absolute Championship Akhmat on November 5, 2021, in Moscow, Russia.

 Background

 Two title fights were scheduled for the event: Abdul-Aziz Abdulvakhabov made the first title defense of his second lightweight title reign against Hacran Dias in the main event, while Magomedrasul Khasbulaev was scheduled to make the first defense of his featherweight title against Ramazan Kishev.